-Semi-truck driver charged with manslaughter following deadly Turner Turnpike crash
+Semi truck driver charged with manslaughter following deadly Turner Turnpike crash

-LUTHER, Okla. – A semi-truck driver has been charged with two counts of manslaughter in the first degree after a deadly crash on the Turner Turnpike.
+LUTHER, Okla. – A semi truck driver has been charged with two counts of manslaughter in the first degree after a deadly crash on the Turner Turnpike.

 The crash happened at around 4:30 p.m. on May 8 on the Turner Turnpike, about half of a mile east of Luther.